troycomi/snakemake-training/2_containers/README.md

     shell:
         'samtools faidx {input}'
 ```
+You can also specify an entire workflow to be run in a singularity container
+by placing the singularity directive outside of any rules.
+Note the argument
-Note the argument is a string and can be a variable.
-Later we will move it to
-the config file.
+is a string and can be a variable.
+Later we will move it to the config file.

 Hopefully that's the only change you need, but depending on the container you
 may have to alter your shell command.
 For example, the rule `trim` uses a